MythicSorcerer/azox-www/events/2025-11-15-championship.md

 ## How to Register

-Visit the **Tournament Hall** in the main hub or use the command `/tournament register` in-game.
-Registration closes at midnight on November 14th.
+Visit the **Tournament Hall** in the main hub or use the command `/tournament register` (WIP) in-game.
+Registration closes at midnight on TBD.

 **Remember:** In the Trial by Fate, only the strongest survive.
 Will you claim your destiny?